ecscioni/ai-exploration-customer-feedback/README.md

-# AI Exploration — Customer Feedback Classification (Plain-English Guide)
+# AI Exploration — Customer Feedback Classification

 This project is a **toy sorter** for short customer messages.
 You type a message like _“I was charged twice”_, and it predicts one of five boxes: